wahab65/AndroidApp/README.md

 * User can login.
 Once logged in, the apps saves the account and they don't have to login again.
 * User can post a new deal that the public can see.
-* User can view the latest 50 deals that were posted on the app.
+* User can view the latest 100 deals that were posted on the app in different categories
 * User can navigate through different tabs/fragments such as compose, timeline, profile.
 * User can see his profile and the points he/she has earned when someone buys the product/deal the user has posted or recommended to others.
-* ...
+* User can have a "points" account section which directly correlates to actual money for the user.

 **Optional Nice-to-have Stories**